Complement component 5a: Binding process

-C5a interact with receptor protein C5aR (CD88) on the surface of target cells such as macrophages, neutrophils and endothelial cells.
-C5aR is a member of the G-protein-coupled receptor superfamily of proteins, predicted to have seven transmembrane helical domains of largely hydrophobic amino acid residues, forming three intra- and three extra-cellular loops, with an extracellular N-terminus and an intracellular C-terminus.
+C5a interact with receptor protein C5a Receptor 1 (C5aR1) on the surface of target cells such as macrophages, neutrophils and endothelial cells.
+C5aR1 is a member of the G-protein-coupled receptor superfamily of proteins, predicted to have seven transmembrane helical domains of largely hydrophobic amino acid residues, forming three intra- and three extra-cellular loops, with an extracellular N-terminus and an intracellular C-terminus.

 C5a binding to the receptor is a two-stage process: an interaction between basic residues in the helical core of C5a and acidic residues in the extracellular N-terminal domain allows the C-terminus of C5a to bind to residues in the receptor transmembrane domains.
 The latter interaction leads to receptor activation, and the transduction of the ligand binding signal across the cell plasma membrane to the cytoplasmic G protein Gi type GNAI2.

-Sensitivity of C5aR to C5a stimulation is enhanced by Lipopolysaccharides exposure, yet this is not due to C5aR upregulation.
-C5L2 is another C5a receptor that is thought to regulate the C5a-C5aR effects.
+Sensitivity of C5aR1 to C5a stimulation is enhanced by lipopolysaccharides exposure.
+C5a, acting via C5aR1, is shown to differentially modulate lipopolysaccharides-induced inflammatory responses in primary human monocytes versus macrophages, yet this is not due to C5aR1 upregulation.
+C5L2 is another C5a receptor that is thought to regulate the C5a-C5aR1 effects.
 There is apparently contradictory evidence showing decoy receptor activity conferring anti-inflammatory properties and also signalling activity conferring pro-inflammatory properties.

 Diseases

 C5a is a powerful inflammatory mediator, and seems to be a key factor in the development of pathology of many inflammatory diseases involving the complement system such as sepsis, rheumatoid arthritis, inflammatory bowel disease, systemic lupus erythemotosis, psoriasis.
 The inhibitor of C5a that can block its effects would be helpful in medical applications.

 Another candidate is PMX53 or PMX205 that is highly specific for CD88 and effectively reduces inflammatory response.
 C5a has been identified as a key mediator of neutrophil dysfunction in sepsis, with antibody blockade of C5a improving outcomes in experimental models.
 This has also been shown in humans, with C5a-mediated neutrophil dysfunction predicting subsequent nosocomial infection and death from sepsis.
 Recent data demonstrates that C5a not only impairs phagocytosis by neutrophils but also impairs phagosomal maturation, inducing a marked alteration in the neutrophil phosphoproteomic response to bacterial targets.
-C5a binding to C5aR1 (CD88) and C5aR2 (C5L2) mediates the formation of neutrophil extracellular traps and release of cytotoxic histones to the extracellular space, which is believed to act as a pathogenetic process of acute respiratory distress syndrome (ARDS) and promote tumor growth and metastasis.
+C5a binding to C5aR1 and C5aR2 (C5L2) mediates the formation of neutrophil extracellular traps and release of cytotoxic histones to the extracellular space, which is believed to act as a pathogenetic process of acute respiratory distress syndrome (ARDS) and promote tumor growth and metastasis.